imvu/bluesteel/README.md

 - Add/Modify the commands that will be executed for this Definition.
 - Select the required maximum amount of fluctuation percent (%) between Benchmark Executions to send a notification (email) to the commit author.
 - Add fluctuation overrides if necessary.
-- Select the maximum weeks old a commit can be to rise a notification if a fluctuation happens.
+- Select the maximum weeks that an old commit can be to rise a notification if a fluctuation happens.
 - Click `Save` button.

 While adding commands, you can use `{command_hash}` string.
 This string will be replaced by the current git commit hash.